kiritango/csgo_predictor/data/README.md

+# Data
-All the data I've used diring this project.
+All csv files providing data I've used diring this project.